THE BLUE ELEPHANT: Helping Players Stay Focused When Distraction Strikes (Eng/ไทย)

 Kevin didn’t lose that match because of the rain.

-He lost because he didn’t yet know how to handle the mental disruption the rain caused.
+He lost because he hadn’t yet learned how to cope with the mental disruption the rain caused.

 And the good news?
 That’s coachable.